tasbeehismail/Traffic-Signs-Classification/README.md

 # Traffic Signs Classification

 This repository is part of our final project for the Computer Vision Lab.
 My team and I developed this project by researching deep learning techniques, specifically CNNs, to classify traffic sign images using TensorFlow, Keras, and OpenCV.
+The code and its explanation are based on the approach shown in this [video](https://youtu.be/SWaYRyi0TTs?si=UIuLbZiHAv04QPoB).
 #### Setup Instructions

 1. **Clone the repository:**